stephenfloor/transcriptome-properties/README.md

 Two inputs are mandatory:

--i: A .bed file describing transcript regions over which to calculate properties
+`-i`: A .bed file describing transcript regions over which to calculate properties
--g: A FASTA file of the genome from which the transcriptome is derived.
+`-g`: A FASTA file of the genome from which the transcriptome is derived.

 Further inputs determine the properties to compute of the input transcriptome

 #### Output

-The "-o" flag specifies the output basename, and a series of CSV files will be generated with this basename for each property supplied on the command line.
+The `-o` flag specifies the output basename, and a series of CSV files will be generated with this basename for each property supplied on the command line.

 #### Example usage
 ```
-./transcriptome_properties.py -i grch38_exons.bed -g genome.fa -o grch38_tx --nt 4 --exonct --length --gc
+./transcriptome_properties.py -i grch38_exons.bed -g genome.fa -o grch38_tx --nt 4\
+			       --exonct --length --gc
 ```

 #### Example output